b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Contemporaries.md

 &nbsp;

-> *Apparently Joseph Smith did not relate his First Vision very widely during the early years of Church history, for neither Mormon nor non-Mormon publications of the 1830s carried accounts of it.
+> *Apparently Joseph Smith ==did not relate his First Vision very widely== during the early years of Church history, for neither Mormon nor non-Mormon publications of the 1830s carried accounts of it.
 Although contemporary literature included several allusions to the idea that Joseph had beheld Deity, none of these brief references gave details of the vision.
-Because of the absence of the vision from early publications, one hostile writer suggested in 1945 that Joseph Smith did not even “make up” the story until 1835 or later.*
+Because of the absence of the vision from early publications, ==one hostile writer suggested== in 1945 that Joseph Smith did not even “make up” the story until 1835 or later.*

 Follow the footnote on that "hostile writer" and we're led to Fawn Brodie's book, *No Man Knows My History*.
 Criticism is persecution and hostility, I guess.
 Stay classy, Mormonism!

 &nbsp;

-> *One would hardly expect to find every account to be precisely alike, but it is fortunate that these eight reports come from a wide variety of circumstances, thus accentuating the significance of the consistency that does exist.*
+> *One would hardly expect to find every account to be precisely alike, but it is fortunate that these eight reports come from a wide variety of circumstances, thus ==accentuating the significance of the consistency that does exist==.*
 >
-> *Actually, the differences between the accounts may be grossly overemphasized, for the truth is that there is wide and general agreement in detail among all of them.
-Another impressive fact is that the 1831-32 version, which was the first to be recorded, is actually the most comprehensive of all.*
+> *Actually, the differences between the accounts may be ==grossly overemphasized==, for the truth is that there is wide and general agreement in detail among all of them.
+Another impressive fact is that the 1831-32 version, which was the first to be recorded, ==is actually the most comprehensive== of all.*

 Are we talking about the same document?
 The 1832 account that I read was the shortest, sparsest, and least consistent across all others that I encountered.
 If, according to this article by Dr. Allen, the 1832 account "is actually the most comprehensive of all," *why are we not using it*?

 &nbsp;

-> *His use of the word “about” indicates that the validity of his history did not hinge on a precise date, and it is significant to note that both Orson Pratt and Orson Hyde merely wrote that he was “somewhere about fourteen or fifteen” when his spiritual awakening began.*
+> *His use of the word “about” indicates that the ==validity of his history did not hinge on a precise date==, and it is significant to note that both Orson Pratt and Orson Hyde merely wrote that he was “somewhere about fourteen or fifteen” when his spiritual awakening began.*

 Okay but what about Joseph's first-hand accounts of being vague and non-specific about how old he was?
 This has nothing to do with either of those Orsons.
 The other accounts that I examined were all first-hand retellings via scribe.

+No, we do not strictly need a precise date for this event to be valid, but *god damn* if it wouldn't help Joseph's case.
+So much of the story is suspect that having a definitive date would make the whole ordeal more palatable to me, at least.

 &nbsp;

 > *Was it one personage or two?
-All accounts of the First Vision but one specify that two heavenly personages appeared to young Joseph, and three (Wentworth letter, Orson Pratt, and Orson Hyde) state that these personages exactly resembled each other.
-There is no doubt that the Prophet intended to convey the message that they were the Father and the Son.*
+All accounts of the First Vision but one specify that two heavenly personages appeared to young Joseph, and three (Wentworth letter, Orson Pratt, and Orson Hyde) state that these personages exactly resembled each other. ==There is no doubt== that the Prophet intended to convey the message that they were the Father and the Son.*
 >
-> ...
+> *...*
 >
-> *While the other narratives do not describe the event just that way, nothing in them precludes the possibility that he may have seen one personage first, and then the other.*
+> *While the other narratives do not describe the event just that way, nothing in them precludes the possibility that ==he may have seen one personage first, and then the other==.*

 ᴀʀᴇ ʏᴏᴜ sʜɪᴛᴛɪɴɢ ᴍᴇ